Phase transition in random tensors with multiple independent spikes: Main Results

-As an example of the utility of Theorem \ref{thm2.1}, we demonstrate numerical simulations for estimating the critical threshold $\beta_c$ for the sparse Rademacher prior.
-In the sparse Rademacher prior, the entries $u_1,\ldots,u_N$ in $u$ are i.i.d. sampled from the probability distribution
+As an example of Theorem \ref{thm2.1}, we demonstrate numerical simulations for estimating the critical threshold $\beta_c$ for the sparse Rademacher prior, in which the entries $u_1,\ldots,u_N$ in $u$ are i.i.d. sampled from the probability distribution

 with parameter $\rho\in (0,1]$ that controls the sparsity of the prior.
-The case $\rho=1$ corresponds to the regular Rademacher prior, where $u_1,\ldots,u_N$ are i.i.d. sampled from balanced Bernoulli $\pm 1$ random variable.
+The case $\rho=1$ corresponds to the usual Rademacher prior.
 If $\rho<1,$ the sparse Rademacher prior can be regarded as first uniformly sampling approximately $\rho N$ of the coordinates and then for these coordinates, sampling Bernoulli $\pm 1/\sqrt{\rho}$ random variables with equal probability.
 The remaining approximately $(1-\rho)N$ coordinates are set to zero.
 From this construction, the second moment of $\|u\|/\sqrt{N}$ is of order 1.
 To simulate $\beta_c$ according to the value established in Theorem~\ref{thm2.1}, we numerically evaluate $\Gamma_{b}(v)$ for test values of $v$ with increments $.001$ in the interval between 0 and $v_*=1$.
 For this purpose, we have used the numerical integrator of Mathematica.
 The critical value $\beta_c$ is the largest value $b$ such that $\Gamma_{b}(v) \leq 0$ for all test values of $v$, where discrete positive values of $b$ with increments $0.001$ were tested.
 Figure \ref{prob_sparse_Rad} summarizes the numerical results for $p=3$, 4, 5, 10 and $\rho = 0.1$, $0.2,$ $\dots$, 1.